Cervical adjacent segment disease: Risks and complications following cervical fusion

 The curve of the neck will be discussed further below

 The surgery to fix the surgery.
-Revision and more fusion is no easy fix
+Revision and more fusion are no easy fix

 The removal of implants secured through the endplates of adjacent vertebral bodies